Ukrainian metal

 Ukrainian metal is the heavy metal music scene of Ukraine.
 The most common Ukrainian heavy metal subgenres are black, pagan, folk and death metal.
-The most popular and well-known bands are black metal bands Drudkh, Nokturnal Mortum, Khors, Kroda, folk metal bands Holy Blood, Tin Sontsia, Veremiy and Kraamola.
+The most popular and well-known bands are black metal bands Nokturnal Mortum and Kroda.

 Metalcore bands Jinjer (founded in 2008) and Space of Variations (founded in 2009) signed a contract with Napalm Records.
 Stoned Jesus, Motanka, 1914 (founded in 2014) and IGNEA (founded in 2015) are Ukraine's newest metal bands with international notoriety.
+0%Mercury (founded in 2016) won 3rd place in the 2023 Wacken Open Air metal battle competition.

 Among the biggest festivals were Metal Heads Mission (Crimea), Carpathian Alliance (Lviv oblast), Global East (Kyiv), ProRock (Kyiv).
 Media: among some old and established on ex-USSR territory paper magazines such as Terroraiser, Atmosfear there is also English-language portal Antichrist magazine (since 2003).

 History

 1990s

 Nokturnal Mortum started as a death metal band called Suppuration in 1991, then they turned to black metal and changed name to Crystaline Darkness but "had to change the name back between 1993 and 1994 to Nocturnal Mortum because there already existed a band with that name in the western underground."
 Then the band "changed the letter so that we wouldn't find a band with the same name again like it was the case with Crystaline Darkness."
 Nokturnal Mortum gained their first Western recognition with the release of their album Goat Horns, their second full-length album, notable for having two keyboardists play on the album, often on the same song, and for mixing traditional Ukrainian music with black metal.

 The band's first albums were released through The End Records and (as licence pressings) through Nuclear Blast, but the label and band separated after releasing the album Nechrist and a re-release of the Lunar Poetry demo due to a disagreement.
 According to Varggoth, "We had a contract with The End Records but it was broken.
 We have different points of view.
 They didn't like our policy, we didn't like the way they do business.
 They owe us some money.
 That was enough for a conflict."

 Band frontman Knjaz Varggoth is one of the foremost figures in Eastern European National Socialist Black Metal (NSBM) and has played in various NSBM bands, like Aryan Terrorism, Warhead and Temnozor.
 Nokturnal Mortum's albums "Weltanschauung" and the live album "Live in Katowice" were released by No Colours Records, a German label associated with NSBM.
 In an interview with Frostkamp, Varggoth said that the album "Weltanschauung" is influenced by Miguel Serrano, a former Chilean diplomat, holocaust denier and major figure in Esoteric Hitlerism.